CyVerse-learning-materials/learning-materials-home/docs/ds/cyberduck.md

 ## Download from Data Store to local computer using Cyberduck

+!!!
+Warning

+        Cyberduck needs to be used with care.
+When the Open Multiple Connections option is set, Cyberduck will sometimes open tens of or even a hundred connections.
+        To prevent this from happening (and avoid being a noisy neighbor!), a maximum number of connections can be set using the inner pull-down menu at the bottom right of the Transfers window.

 1. Double-click on the Data Store bookmark to connect to the Data Store.
 2. Select file(s)/folder(s) in the Data Store (Cyberduck window) and